FedericoBruzzone/rusty-ex/README.md

 Available plugin args:

+- `--print-artifacts-dot`: print the artifacts graph in DOT format
-- `--print-dot`: print the DOT graph
+- `--print-features-dot`: print the features graph in DOT format
 - `--print-crate`: print the crate AST
-- `--print-graph`: print the graph

 Use the cargo plugin: